BalkeesRekik/DS-4002-Project-1/README.md

 - matplotlib & seaborn – For data visualization.
 - VADER – For sentiment analysis.
 - wordcloud – To generate word clouds for frequent words in fake vs. real news.
+- nltk - For text preprocessing
+- mannwhitneyu - For statistical analysis (Mann Whitney U test)

+The platform used for development was Google Colab via a juptyer notebook

 ## Documentation Map